ronan-s1/ID-Card-Authorisation/README.md

-# User-Barcode-Authentication
+# ID Card Authorisation

-This is an ID card authentication program, you can:
+This is an ID card authorisation program, you can:

 - Scan an ID card (or any bard code) with your web cam
 - Open and scan an ID card inside the program